Laurentian Bank of Canada (LB) Q1 2025 earnings summary

 Q1 2025 earnings summary

-Maintained strong liquidity and capital positions, with a CET1 ratio of 10.9% and a high liquidity coverage ratio.
+Maintained strong CET1 capital ratio at 10.9% and high liquidity coverage.

-Efficiency ratio remains elevated above 74% due to ongoing strategic investments, with continued high expenses expected for the year.
+Efficiency ratio remains elevated above 74% due to ongoing strategic investments and project expenses.

 Financial highlights

-Net interest income rose 1% year-over-year and 7% sequentially, mainly from commercial loan growth and loan repricing lags; NIM increased 5 bps to 1.85%.
+Net interest income rose 1% year-over-year and 7% sequentially, mainly from commercial loan growth and loan repricing lags.

 Outlook and guidance